Writing a Press Release for your Business

 How: Al’s American Diner has bought an old retail outlet and spend £100,000 re developing it into an American themed diner.

 These 6 Ws need to be included in the very start of your writing.
-People like to have the most important information right at the top of the page, if they have to work to find it, it’s likely you won’t get the response you want from your press release.
-That works for your title too, sum up your story in the title, for instance “Al’s American Diner to open new outlet in York.”
+People like to have the most important information right at the top of the page.
+If the reader has to work to find it, it is likely you will not get the response you want from your press release.
+That works for your title too: sum up your story in the title.
+For example, “Al’s American Diner to open new outlet in York.”
 Once all the vital information has been included, you can then go on to add extra information and build up your story.
 With your piece, try to keep your word count between 300 and 600 words.

 How to correctly format your release

-Once you’ve written your press release, you’ll need to take a look at how it’s formatted before you send it out to newspapers.
-Best practise for your release will be a simple word document as it ensures any potential publishers will be able to open your attachments.
-Write your proposed release date along the top followed by the title of your piece.
+Once you have written your press release, you will need to take a look at how it is formatted before you send it out to newspapers.
+Best practise for your release will be a simple word document, as this ensures any potential publishers will be able to open your attachments.
+Write your proposed release date along the top, followed by the title of your piece.

-If possible, you then want to include an image, it’s a great way to get people’s attention.
-Underneath the picture, include a small caption explaining what’s happening in the image or where and when it was taken.
+If possible, you should then include an image.
+Images are a great way to get people’s attention.
+Underneath the picture, include a small caption explaining what is happening in the image, or where and when it was taken.

-Follow the image with the bulk of your text and finish with a notes to editors section.
-These notes should include some key facts about your business as well as some contact information for yourself.
+Follow the image with the bulk of your text, and finish with a notes to editors section.
+These notes should include some key facts about your business, as well as some contact information.

 How to contact newspapers

-Now you’ve got a draft of your press release written, you can start sending it to newspapers.
+Now that you have got a draft of your press release written, you can start sending it to newspapers.
 Try searching online for a few local newspapers that you would like your press release to feature in.
-A good tip is to look for specific sections of a publication that your press release could fit into.
-If it’s a business press release, approach the editors for the business sections of your local paper.
-Many local papers will feature a section of their editors or reporters, and these will include contact details you need.
-If they don’t, you should be able to find that contact information online so you can send your piece to them.
+A good tip is to look for specific sections of a publication that your press release could fit in to.
+If it is a business press release, approach the editors of the business sections of your local paper.
+Many local papers will feature a section on their editors or reporters, and these will include the contact details you need.
+If they do not list contact details for the editors, you should be able to find that information online.

-Address your email to the contact you’ve found and give a very brief summary of the press release.
-When you attach your document for them to have a read through, make sure you also attach any images you want associating with the piece as JPEG images too.
-It makes it much easier for publishers to put together your press release.
+Address your email to the contact you have found, and give a very brief summary of the press release.
+When you attach your document for them to have a read through, make sure you also attach any images you want associating with the piece, such as JPEG images.
+This makes it much easier for publishers to put together your press release.

-Don’t worry if not all the people you contact get back in touch, it’s a busy industry and they’ll get lots of content offers every day.
-You only need one or two people to say yes to get your press release out into the world.
-One thing to be aware of though, is that editors often have specific guidelines for content so they might ask you to make a few tweaks to what you’ve written.
-This is great feedback and shows that they’re interested in publishing your piece, so be open to their suggestions.
+Do not worry if not all the people you contact get back in touch.
+It is a busy, highly saturated industry, and they will get lots of content offers every day.
+You only need one or two people to say yes to get your press release out in to the world.
+One thing to be aware of though, is that editors often have specific guidelines for content, and so they might ask you to make a few tweaks to what you have written.
+This is great feedback, and shows that they are interested in publishing your piece, so be open to their suggestions.

-Repeat the process with the different newspaper contacts you’ve found and hopefully you’ll get some free publicity having only spent time.
+Repeat the process with the different newspaper contacts you have found, and hopefully you will get some free publicity having only spent time, and not money.